nazkun/follow-1/README.md

 - Fork this repo (private please)
 - Follow the [installation steps](#installation) (pull your repo instead of mine)
-- Create a file named `Procfile` with the contents `app: python3 follow.py`
 - Login to Heroku
 - New App
 - Push to Heroku